-It is instructive to verify that in the limit $l_m \to 0$, the above expression correctly reproduces the result for the adjacent interval configuration obtained in \cref{eq:enlt-repeat}.
-Indeed, setting $l_m=0$ in \cref{enlt1} yields \cref{eq:enlt-repeat} which is precisely the low-temperature adjacent HEN result.
+where $S_0$ and $S_1$ are $d$-dependent constants as defined earlier in \cref{Snotonetwo}.
+It is instructive to verify that in the adjacent limit $l_m \to 0$, the above expression reproduces the HEN for adjacent subsystems obtained in \cref{eq:enlt-repeat}.
+Further, the above result matches with the corresponding HEN for disjoint subsystems in the absence of the backreaction $(\rho\to 0)$ \cite{KumarBasak:2020viv}.
+From \cref{enlt1} one can observe that: \begin{itemize} \item In contrast to the adjacent and bipartite configurations, the ultraviolet divergent contributions cancel completely in this case, leaving the HEN finite.
+Consequently, the negativity scales with the area of the subsystem and obeys an area law.

-From \cref{enlt1} one can observe that \begin{itemize} \item The leading contribution in \eqref{enlt1} is proportional to $S_0$ and depends solely on the geometric configuration of the disjoint intervals.
+\item The leading contribution in \eqref{enlt1} is proportional to $S_0$ and depends solely on the geometric configuration of the disjoint intervals.
 This reflects the universal short-distance entanglement structure of the boundary theory.

 \item The backreaction enters explicitly through the correction term proportional to $(1-\rho)\,T_f^{\,d}$.
-Similar to the adjacent case, this term suppresses the negativity, indicating that the presence of heavy quarks diminishes quantum correlations at low temperature by enhancing thermal effects.
+Similar to the adjacent case, this term increases the negativity with increasing backreaction.
+This indicates that the presence of heavy quarks or extra degrees of freedoms enhances the quantum correlations at low temperature.

-\item The separation width $l_m$ plays a nontrivial role: as $l_m$ increases, the negativity decreases due to reduced overlap of the entanglement wedges, consistent with the expectation that large separations weaken correlations. \end{itemize}

-In summary, the low-temperature behavior of HEN for disjoint intervals captures both the universal short-distance scaling and the suppressive effect of backreaction.
-In the next section, we will analyze the high-temperature regime, where the interplay between thermal contributions and $\rho$-dependent corrections leads to qualitatively different behavior.
+\item The separation width $l_m$ plays a nontrivial role as $l_m$ increases, the negativity decreases due to reduced overlap of the entanglement wedges which is consistent with the expectation that large separations weaken correlations. \end{itemize} In summary, the low temperature behavior of HEN for disjoint subsystems captures both the universal short distance scaling and the effect of backreaction.
+In the next section, we will analyze the high temperature regime where the interplay between thermal contributions and $\rho$-dependent corrections leads to qualitatively different behavior.